Skip to content

 function.strictWhether to enable strict schema adherence when generating function calls

-Here is the definition of the get_weather function tool:
+Below is the definition for a get_weather function tool:

 json